wjade/zmk-keyboard-cornix/snippets/nrf-dongle/readme.md

 # usage

-MUST not declear physical-layout in your overlay or
+remove declare physical-layout in your overlay or
 ```
 	chosen {
 		zmk,physical-layout = &layout_0;